sohalsdr/bliss/README.md

 - entr (optonal)
 - standard UNIX tools

+---

 ## Basic Setup

 Clone this repo and navigate inside it.
 Edit the "header.html" and "footer.html" files with your own information, navigation, etc.

+Be sure to edit the **RSS meta url** or else your feed won't validate!

 Then, clone and build my patched version of smu: